Mill Creek Park

-Mill Creek Park (officially known as Mill Creek MetroParks) is a metropolitan park located in Youngstown, Ohio.
+Mill Creek Park is an urban park in Youngstown and Boardman, Ohio.
+It stretches from the near west side of Youngstown through unincorporated Boardman Township.
+The park encompasses 2658 acres, including three lakes and 45 mi of recreational trails.
 The Trust for Public Land ranks one part of Mill Creek as the 142nd largest park located within the limits of a US city.

-Mill Creek MetroParks now stretches from the near west side of Youngstown to the southern borders of the city and neighboring Boardman township.
-The park "encompasses approximately 4400 acres (10.5 km²), 20 mi (32 km) of drives, and 15 mi (24 km) of foot trails" as well as a variety of bridges, ponds, streams, well-tended gardens, and waterfalls.
-If including the total size of the park system, Mill Creek ranks among the largest metropolitan-owned parks within the city limits of any US city.

 History

-Mill Creek Park was founded in 1891 due to the "untiring efforts of Youngstown attorney Volney Rogers."
-Rogers secured options on much of the land and was able to purchase large tracts of it.
-This was no small task given that he was compelled to deal with more than 90 landowners.
-Once the land was secured, Rogers framed and promoted what he called the "Township Park Improvement Law."
+Mill Creek Park was founded in 1891 by Youngstown attorney Volney Rogers.
+Rogers secured options on much of the land and was able to purchase tracts of it from more than 90 landowners.
+Once the land was secured, Rogers framed and promoted what he called the "Township Park Improvement Law".
 Upon the law's passage, Rogers turned over all of the land he had secured for park purposes.
-Rogers had the area declared a park by the state legislature.
+Rogers had the area declared a park by the Ohio General Assembly.
 It officially opened in 1893.

 Rogers enlisted the help of his brother Bruce, who had studied landscape architecture and became the first park superintendent.
 In 1899, the project benefited from the contributions of well-known landscape architect Charles Eliot.
-The Olmsted Brothers firm provided extensive design work from 1923–1962.
+The Olmsted Brothers firm provided extensive design work from 1923 to 1962.

 The same year that the park opened, the Mahoning County commissioners issued bonds to pay for the parkland, and Rogers purchased $25,000 of them, with the understanding that they would be the last ones paid.
 Ironically, the financial panic of 1893 facilitated the park's development.
 As a later newspaper account observed: "Unemployed men found work there.
 A second bond issue paid for their wages.
 The men cut trails, established drives, restored Pioneer Pavilion (a renovated factory building that was the oldest structure in the park) and built Lake Cohasset Dam".